What Are The Causes Of Paranoia? Understanding Paranoia And When To Seek Help

 Content warning: Please be advised, the below article might mention trauma-related topics that could be triggering to the reader.
 Please see our Get Help Now page for more immediate resources.

-Paranoia refers to an intense and irrational distrust or suspicion of others, characterized by a persistent belief that others are out to harm, deceive, or conspire against you, even in the absence of objective evidence.
-Those experiencing paranoia may perceive innocent actions as malevolent or threatening, which can negatively impact behavior, decision-making, and relationships.
+Paranoia refers to an intense and irrational distrust or suspicion of others, often characterized by a persistent belief that others are out to harm, deceive, or conspire against you, even in the absence of objective evidence.
+Those experiencing paranoia and paranoid thoughts may perceive innocent actions as malevolent or threatening, which can negatively impact behavior, decision-making, and relationships.

 A range of factors may contribute to paranoia, including stressful life events, low self-esteem, substance use, and interpersonal strain, and paranoia can also be a symptom of several mental health conditions.
 For this reason, it can be valuable for individuals to explore these factors, differentiate between clinical and non-clinical paranoia, and outline a few signs that it could be beneficial to seek help.